raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Now compare sprites and/or projects code.
-Explore the **Code** tab of each sprite.
+Now compare the code used in the sprites by exploring their **Code** tab.
 Each sprite has a different **algorithm** which makes its behaviour unique:

 + `events`{:class="block3events"} blocks - two of the projects use more than one way to create **user interaction**.